RaspAP/raspap-docs/docs/wireguard.md

 > :information_source: **Note:** For security reasons, the local (server) private key is not displayed in the UI.
 The peer private key is encoded in the QR code and available to download in the `client.conf` file.

-If you wish to regenerate local or peer keypairs (or both), simply tap or click the magic button :fontawesome-solid-magic: and choose **Save settings**.
+If you wish to regenerate local or peer keypairs (or both), simply tap or click the magic button :fontawesome-solid-wand-magic-sparkles: and choose **Save settings**.
 Alternatively, to remove a server or peer configuration entirely, disable the desired toggle and **Save settings**.
 This will delete the public/private keypair and the associated configuration.

 #### Peer configuration